Geek’D Con returns to Shreveport this weekend

-Local businesses and crafters have a chance to connect with people who share common interests all in the name of fandom.

-Vendors started setting up early Friday morning, bringing all types of items with them.
-From art, to clothing, hand crafted weaponry, 3D printed figurines, and much more.
+At the annual event, local businesses and crafters connect with people who share common interests all in the name of fandom vendors were there early Friday to start setting up, bringing all types of items with them.
+From art to clothing, hand-crafted weaponry, 3D printed figurines and much more.

-The event had to cancel last year because of Covid and usually brings in two-million dollars to the local economy.
-With tourists and celebrities coming to town.
+The event, which attracts tourists and celebrities from all over the country, usually brings in around $2 million in tourism dollars into the local economy each year, so last year’s pandemic cancelation was a big blow to the area.

 Atoms said Covid protocols will be enforced including masks.
 You can incorporate your mask with your cosplay costume.
 LSU Health will also be there giving vaccines.